 Probably any symptoms can get worse.
 It’s a very individual thing.

-The more common ones seem to be:
+The more common symptoms affected by cold seem to be:

 - Different types of nerve pain including trigeminal neuralgia, the MS hug and altered sensations, like numbness or tingling, which may be more troublesome